-We then consider bank-based systems in more depth.
-What are their strengths and weaknesses?
-How has the financial system and government regulation evolved to build on their strengths and offset their weaknesses?
-We investigate the distinctive roles of central banks, deposit banks, investment banks and universal banks in the system.
+We then move on to an analogous consideration of bank-based financial systems.
+We investigate the distinctive roles of deposit banks, investment banks and universal banks in the system.
 We examine the causes and consequences of runs on individual banks as well as contagions between banks.
 We consider the merits of both "narrow banking" and "local banking", in terms of their efficiency, equity and stability.
 We examine the roles of local, national and international regulation (such as the Basel Accords).

 The course will be largely empirical, drawing on both contemporary and historical evidence, but will be layered upon a theoretical skeleton.